mindproof24/SC_Graph_Agent/README.md

 [`vendor/keggx/LICENSE`](vendor/keggx/LICENSE).
-KEGG data and KGML records are not relicensed by this repository and remain subject to the applicable KEGG terms of use. not relicensed by this repository and remain subject to the applicable KEGG terms of use.
+KEGG data and KGML records are not relicensed by this repository and remain subject to the applicable KEGG terms of use.